julelang/manual/src/common-concepts/structures/index.md

 ### Tag Syntax and Semantics

 Tags are represented using string literals.
 Leading and trailing whitespace characters in the literals are invalid and will be evaluated like key:value pairs.
 Key-value pairs must be separated by exactly one whitespace character.
 A colon (`:`) is used to separate the key and value in a tag pair, and there must be no whitespace between them.
 Keys are considered valid if they contain any characters except Unicode whitespace characters and the tag separator character (`:`).
-Values must always be string literals—raw string literals are not supported, so double quotes (`"`) must always be used.
+Values must always be string literals-raw string literals are not supported, so double quotes (`"`) must always be used.
 The string literals used for values are processed the same way as Jule string literals, meaning escape sequences and similar syntax are supported.

 **Example tag literals**
 | Tag Literal                | Represented Tags       |